st-matskevich/audio-guide-bot/README.md

 0. Get a [ngrok auth token](https://ngrok.com/docs/secure-tunnels/ngrok-agent/tunnel-authtokens/) and save it to `NGROK_AUTHTOKEN` variable in `.env` file in the project root directory
 0. Claim a [free ngrok domain](https://ngrok.com/blog-post/free-static-domains-ngrok-users) and save it to `NGROK_DOMAIN` variable in `.env` file in the project root directory
 0. Copy [Telegram Bot token](#setup-prerequisites) and save it to `TELEGRAM_BOT_TOKEN` variable in `.env` file in the project root directory
+0. Copy [Telegram Payments token](#setup-prerequisites) and save it to `TELEGRAM_PAYMENTS_TOKEN` variable in `.env` file in the project root directory
+0. Generate random string for JWT secret and save it to `JWT_SECRET` variable in `.env` file in the project root directory
 0. Install [Docker](https://docs.docker.com/get-docker/)

 To start or update the environment with the latest code changes, use: